 For many companies, these questions will only be answered days or weeks after the project begins.
 However, organizations have a powerful tool that can help them answer these questions before the project commences: focus groups.

-Before we talk about how to conduct a focus group, let’s take a look at the definition of a focus group and some of the pros and cons.
+Before we talk about how to conduct a focus group, let’s take a look at the definition of a focus group and some of the pros and cons of this process.

 What is a Focus Group?